ChessUltimate/known-bugs/bugs.md

 ***I'm sorry for server interuptions during bug fixes***

--DONT PLAY AGAINST CPU! (sorry last update i pushed makes the game crash or it just forfeits right away) fix will be in the next update around June 4th.

 --Please report bugs via the Match History red exclamation mark button or if it isn't replay related to the Chess Ultimate discord!
 Thank you--

 -There are so many bugs and its hard to maintain the list here.
 I'm working as hard as I can to fix them all ASAP!